The Psychology of Paint Color: How to Pick the Perfect Shades for Your Home

 Cream

-Cream, ivory and beige are cozy, welcoming neutral colors that make a space feel open and airy.
-They provide a blank canvas for layering in accent colors through furnishings, art, rugs and accessories.
-Cream-colored walls are versatile and pair well with most wood tones and metal finishes.
+Cream, ivory, and beige are cozy neutrals that make rooms feel open and airy.
+They offer a versatile backdrop for accent colors in furnishings, art, rugs, and accessories, and they complement most wood tones and metal finishes.

 Gray